-Anyone who has done research on fall foliage in Virginia knows that Skyline Drive in Shenandoah National Park and the Blue Ridge Parkway are probably two of the most popular locations for seeing beautiful fall leaves.
+Skyline Drive in Shenandoah National Park and the Blue Ridge Parkway are probably two of the most popular locations for seeing beautiful fall leaves in Virginia.
 However, if you are visiting Washington D.C. and need something a little closer or less crowded, check out these five great locations to see fall leaves in Northern Virginia.
 Skyline Drive is not hard to access from Washington D.C. and is only about 1.5 hours away, but because it is so popular it is often crowded.

 1. Rock Creek Park

 Rock Creek Park is Washington D.C.’s largest park, spanning nearly 30 miles from Montgomery County, Maryland, to downtown Washington D.C.
 It is a popular destination for biking, jogging, picnicking, and certainly for seeing beautiful fall leaves.

 Take a peaceful canal ride on the river at C&O Canal National Historic Park.
 Follow the towpath along the canal for great biking or jogging trails surrounded by fall foliage.
 Access the canal from Great Falls in Potomac, Maryland, or Georgetown.

 Harpers Ferry, West Virginia, is just a little over an hour outside of Washington D.C.
 This whole area makes for a beautiful drive, but the route that passes through Leesburg, Virginia, will take you past several beautiful vineyards and delightful fall foliage on your drive.
 In Harpers Ferry, shop at farmers markets, visit the Harpers Ferry Historical Park, or for the more adventurous, get up close and personal with the fall foliage through a zip line tour.